nplinden/nozzle_design/README.md

 I don't know the reasons for the spike yet, however computing a single noz remains very quick in terms of calculations.
 ### Results dictionnary
-* 'display_tables' is used to display your nozzle's characteristics after it is computed, it uses a custom made vtable classe provided with the files to display.
-It work well with the monospace regular font, not so much with others.
-This will be refactored to work with any font.
+* 'display_tables' is used to display your nozzle's characteristics after it is computed, it uses a custom made vtable class provided with the files.
+It works well with the monospace regular font.
-* 'save_table' does not work yet
+* 'save_contour' allows you to save the nozzle's contour as a csv file to the results folder.
+* 'save_format' lets you choose which format you want for your saved contour.
+The two possibilities are 'CATIA' and 'csv', the first produces a file easy to import in CATIA, the latter just saves the values.
+* 'save_figure' allows you to save the nozzle's graph to the results folder.

 ## Creating multiple nozzle in one script
 If you wish to do a parametric study (for instance if you want to graph the exit section's area with respect to the exit mach number).
 You can use the Nozzle.iterate() function, and input a list of parameters in the desired fields.
 You can also add the 'iter_out_param' keyword to the results dictionnary, the program will then display a table with two columns, one for the parameter you changed, and the other for the studied quantity (for now, it only work with computation_time and area_ratio).